khushalragit/Turbo-HR-Dashboard-for-Employee-Attrition-Analysis/README.md

-That's fantastic!
-Congratulations on your accomplishment.
-Here's a draft for your GitHub README that captures the essence of your project:

 Advanced HR Dashboard for Turbo

 Overview
 Welcome to the Advanced HR Dashboard for Turbo!
 This project utilizes Power BI to provide a comprehensive, interactive, and user-friendly dashboard for monitoring and analyzing employee attrition.
 It incorporates key data points and insightful measures, delivering deep insights to aid in strategic HR decision-making.